Last Updated on by Catherine Tobsing

 You can’t assume that it will talk, be playful, or bond with every family member.

-We have a friend who’s a first time caged bird keeper that bought a Timneh African grey from a breeder exactly a year ago this week.
+We have a friend who’s a first-time caged bird keeper who bought a Timneh African grey from a breeder exactly a year ago this week.

-All the “experts” on Quora will tell you do not get an African grey as your first bird.
+All the “experts” on Quora will tell you not to get an African grey as your first bird.

 “Start with a cockatiel, it’s your best play.”